alexxcode/alexxcode/README.md

 # 👋 Hi, I’m Alexis

-## I am a passionate data scientist and computer science student with a strong interest in developing data-driven solutions to real-world problems.
-I recently completed an intensive data science bootcamp where I gained proficiency in SQL, Python, Power BI, machine learning, cloud computing, and NoSQL.
+## I am a Data Scientist, Software Developer, and Computer Science student with a profound interest in developing data-driven solutions to real-world problems.
+I possess a solid foundation in mathematics and statistics, derived from my academic background.
+Recently, I completed an intensive data science bootcamp where I gained proficiency in SQL, Python, Power BI, machine learning, and cloud computing.
 I am eager to apply my skills and knowledge to make a positive impact in the industry.

 Languages: English/Spanish